jordanpotti/OffensiveCloudDistribution/README.md

 Currently, the Terraform module here is based on AWS.
 GCP's free Tier is much more generous so if you want to learn Terraform, use the AWS module here as template to create a GCP Terraform module, PR's are welcome :)

 ## Disclaimer:
 Please be aware of the AWS Free Tier rules.
 Using instances that qualify for the free tier, you can utilize 750 hours per month.
-My modifying certain pieces of the Terraform module (Like changing the instances size), and not destroying the AWS resources after your job is done, you will likely incur hefty AWS charges. https://aws.amazon.com/free/terms/
+By modifying certain pieces of the Terraform module (Like changing the instance size), and not destroying the AWS resources after your job is done, you will likely incur hefty AWS charges. https://aws.amazon.com/free/terms/